-The purpose of the 2012 Scheme is to replace the 2002 Scheme and to continue to enable the Company to grant share options to selected participants as incentives or rewards for their contribution or potential contribution to the Company and/or any of its subsidiaries and/or any entity in which any member of the Group holds any equity interest (the "Invested Entities").
+The 2012 Scheme which has been adopted on 25 May 2012 continues to enable the Company to grant share options to selected participants as incentives or rewards for their contribution or potential contribution to the Company and/or any of its subsidiaries and/or any entity in which any member of the Group holds any equity interest (the "Invested Entities").
 The 2012 Scheme shall be valid and effective for a period of ten years commencing on 25 May 2012 and ending on 25 May 2022 (both dates inclusive).